Our Lady of Fatima University

 Here are the available scholarship programs offered and honored by the University :

-• A. Free Scholarship Exam for all SHS graduates – Optional; regardless of SHS grades; qualified students will receive a 5% to 100% discount.
+• A. OLFU Online Scholarship Examination for all SHS graduates – Optional; regardless of SHS grades; qualified students will receive a 5% to 100% discount.

 • B. Alumni Discount – Php2,000 discount for all OLFU graduates.

-• D. Foundation Scholarships – Full coverage of tuition and miscellaneous fees for qualified grantees.
+• C. Foundation Scholarships – Full coverage of tuition and miscellaneous fees for qualified grantees.

-• E. Government/ Non-Government/ Corporate Scholarships – Courtesy of CHEd, DOST, PNP, City Government, BFP children and more.
+• D. Government/ Non-Government/ Corporate Scholarships – Courtesy of CHEd, DOST, PNP, City Government, BFP children and more.

-• F. Athletic Sports Program – Qualify for the Fatima Phoenix teams and enjoy a host of benefits.
+• E. Athletic Sports Program – Qualify for the Fatima Phoenix teams and enjoy a host of benefits.

-• G. Discount for BS Criminology Students- 15% discount for the 1st semester of freshmen BS Criminology students whose parents work for PNP, BFP, and BJMP.
+• F. Discount for BS Criminology Students- 15% discount for the 1st semester of freshmen BS Criminology students whose parents work for PNP, BFP, and BJMP.

-• H. Continuing Academic Scholarship (Dean’s Lister) – Qualified candidates may receive full or partial coverage.
+• G. Continuing Academic Scholarship (Dean’s Lister) – Qualified candidates may receive full or partial coverage.

 IMPORTANT :